People in Logic

 Isabelle Programming Tutorial (draft of a 200-page tutorial on Isabelle programming)

-I am a lecturer in the Department of Informatics at King's College London.
+Since 2011 I have been a lecturer in the Department of Informatics at King's College London.

 This is similar to a position of an assistant professor in other places.
 In 2011,

 here, an associate professorship

 I thank all people involved for their efforts.

 Past Positions In April 2006, I was awarded an Emmy-Noether fellowship, which I held at the TU Munich until September 2011.
 Between September 2008 and February 2009, I was an invited research scientist in the Department of Computer Science in Princeton.
 In 2004/05 I was an Alexander-von-Humboldt fellow in Munich and from 2000 until 2004 I was awarded a Research Fellowship in Cambridge.
 Before that I did my PhD in Cambridge funded by two scholarships from the German Academic Exchange Service (DAAD).